contagon/handbook/handbook/14-single-members.md

 A stake (or a group of adjacent stakes) may not have enough single members to create a young single adult or single adult ward.
 In this situation, the Area Presidency may authorize a stake president to invite all of these members to be members of a designated geographic ward.
 This allows single adults or young single adults to serve and worship together.
 The Area Presidency counsels with their assigned member of the Presidency of the Seventy and the Quorum of the Twelve.

-#### 14.1.1.2 Stake Single Adult and Young Single Adult Committees
+#### 14.1.1.2 Stake Young Single Adult and Single Adult Committees

 Single members serve God’s children by engaging in the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation) and [14.2](14-single-members.md#142-participating-in-the-work-of-salvation-and-exaltation)).
-To help them do so, the stake presidency may create a single adult committee (ages 31 and older).
-They may also create a young single adult committee (ages 18–30).
-These committees report regularly in stake council meetings.
-Members of these committees may be invited to attend stake council meetings as needed.
+To help them do so, the stake presidency creates a young single adult committee.
+This committee is made up of the young single adult leaders from each ward.

+A young single adult man and young single adult woman are called to lead the committee.
+They serve on the stake council.

+If there are not enough young single adults to form a committee in a stake, a group of neighboring stakes may create a committee with the approval of the Area Presidency.

-A counselor in the stake presidency leads each committee.
-The committees are made up of a few single adults or a few young single adults from each ward.
-They also include a high councilor and a member of the stake Relief Society presidency.
+The stake presidency may also create a single adult committee.
+It is made up of a few single adults from each ward.
+A single adult man and single adult woman are called to lead the committee.
+They serve on the stake council.

+If there are not enough single adults to form a committee in a stake, a group of neighboring stakes may create a committee with the approval of the Area Presidency.

 Committees seek to support members through friendship and opportunities to participate in the work of salvation and exaltation (see [14.2](14-single-members.md#142-participating-in-the-work-of-salvation-and-exaltation)).
 They plan opportunities for gospel learning and for service and activities.

 The committees meet as needed.
+The assigned member of the stake presidency and stake Relief Society presidency and the assigned high councilor may attend these meetings to provide support.

 Young single adult committees coordinate with campus institute programs, where available.